What is a stroke?

 • Loss of balance or coordination and dizziness.

-All strokes are different – some people may recover fairly quickly, while others may experience significant disability, and may need long-term support.
+All strokes are different – some people may recover fairly quickly, while others may experience significant disability and may need long-term support.

-NDIS support for stroke
+Getting NDIS support for a stroke

 FAQs